oleg-cherednik/gson-utils/README.md

 #### Create gson bean based on the custom configuration

 To customize gson configuration, a new instance of `GsonUtilsBuilder` should be created and configured.
-And then this instance should be used to create `GsonDecorator`.
+Then this instance should be used to create `GsonDecorator`.

 ```java
 @Configuration